 That there must be something wrong with this image is self-evident.
 Not so for the machine…

 Here is what a self-driving car ‘sees’ when it looks at a car with an advert on the back.
 The AI’s power to classify objects and people is impressive.
-It recognizes and distinguishes cars, bicycles, and persons from the rest of the environment.
+It recognizes and distinguishes cars, bicycles, and people from the rest of the environment.
 But the point is that classifying is not understanding!
 It does not understand what it is ‘seeing’ and isn’t able to discriminate between real and fictitious patterns.

 Here is another example of how a self-driving car completely misinterprets the situation.
 It saw a cop with a stop sign (in the background on the right) and didn’t understand that it was a picture on a billboard.
-What this example shows again is that the system has a local comprehension but struggles to place it into a larger context with a global comprehension.
+What this example shows again is that the system has local comprehension but struggles to place it into a larger context with global comprehension.

 The result….